vrijsinghani/askanalytics/docs/migration-plan.md

 # Migration Plan

-This document outlines the systematic approach to migrate essential components from the older `neuralami-control` project to the newer `askanalytics` project.
+This document outlines the systematic approach to migrate essential components from the older `neuralami-control` project (located in the neuralami-control directory) to the newer `askanalytics` project.

 ## 1. Detailed Migration Steps